 Potential disease transmission has now become top of mind for every person entering a lobby or attending an event.
-While professionals were previously more concerned about identifying and securing visitors, contractors, and vendors entering the premises, employees have now become an important part of the mix - and with it comes the need for increasing workplace security.
+While professionals were previously more concerned about identifying and securing visitors, contractors, and vendors entering the premises, employees have now become an important part of the mix - and with it comes the need for increased security in the workplace.

 Companies can manage multiple locations in one central admin platform and tailor the sign-in based on who they are and why they are there.
-With a customizable enterprise visitor and employee management system, organizations can increase workplace security, elevate operational efficiency, as well as capture and leverage more data.
+With a customizable visitor management system, organizations can increase security, elevate operational efficiency, as well as capture and leverage more data.

-How can an enterprise visitor management system increase workplace security at your facility?
+How can you increase workplace security at your facility?

 If you've already moved on to a visitor management system, make sure it is configured to support enterprise security requirements and comes with features like touchless sign-in, contact tracing, and capacity management.

 As the pandemic moves forward into a post-COVID-19 stage, companies will still need to perform due care to protect their workforce.
 And that includes the many contractors, remote and hybrid employees, and visitors coming on-site.
 So, companies need to think about their business continuity plan, which includes a heightened response to security in the workplace.

 Here are 8 ways to increase workplace security with effective visitor management: